wchristian/perl5_wiki/Perl-7,-XS-and-Devel::PPPort.md

 #  error ppport.h only works with Perl version 5
 #endif /* PERL_REVISION != 5 */
 ```

-This globally a good thing.
-The problem is that many XS modules are shipping a frozen version of `ppport.h`.

-For example `Class-XSAccessor-1.19` comes with [ppport.h](https://metacpan.org/source/SMUELLER/Class-XSAccessor-1.19/ppport.h)

-This was recently bumped from the version from 3.52 by [this commit](https://github.com/tsee/Class-XSAccessor/commit/0b6e237fc302628311eca415597a197f8acbb780)

 ## Questions / Exploring Solutions